 FAQ on the UK Tobacco and Vapes Bill and Disposable Vape Ban

-We’ll conclude this guide with a FAQ explaining the current status of the UK Tobacco and Vapes Bill and the disposable vape ban to the best of our knowledge.
-Note that because the Tobacco and Vapes Bill hasn’t yet been finalised, specific details could potentially change before the ban comes into force.
+We will conclude this guide with a FAQ explaining the status of the UK Tobacco and Vapes Bill and the disposable vape ban to the best of our knowledge.
+Note that because the Tobacco and Vapes Bill has not yet been finalised, specific details could change before the ban comes into force.

 What is the current progress of the Tobacco and Vapes Bill?

-The Tobacco and Vapes Bill wasn’t passed under the previous Conservative government and will need to be reintroduced by the new Labour government.
-It is possible that the Labour Party will change some aspects of the bill before reintroducing it.
-It’s unlikely that the changes will be significant, though, because the bill already had broad support across both parties.
+The Tobacco and Vapes Bill was not passed under the previous Conservative government and is currently under review by the new Labour government.
+The Labour Party may change some aspects of the bill before reintroducing it.
+It is unlikely that the changes will be significant, though, because the bill already had broad support across both parties.

 Why are disposable vapes being banned?

-Disposable vapes are being banned due to the belief that children find them appealing, thus detracting from vaping’s original mission to provide a less harmful alternative to tobacco for adults who already smoke and are already addicted to nicotine.
+Disposable vapes are being banned due to the belief that children find them appealing, thus detracting from the original vaping mission to provide a less harmful alternative to tobacco for adults who already smoke and are addicted to nicotine.
 In addition, disposable vapes are problematic for the environment because they are difficult to recycle and contribute to groundwater pollution.

 Exactly what devices are being banned?